RonnyWinkler/io.home-assistant.community/README.md

 - Homey :)

 ## The list of currently support types:
-- sensors
+- sensors, binary sensors
-- binary_sensors
 - switches
 - light
 - scenes
 - scripts
+- media player

 ## Getting started
 To connect the application to your home-assistant instance you will need to create a `Long Lived Access Token` in home-assistant.
 You can create a token on your home-assistant account profile page (https://www.home-assistant.io/docs/authentication/).

 You will also need to know the ip-address/hostname of your home-assistant instance.

-Install the application on your Homey and then go into the application settings.
+Install the application on your Homey.
+Then start the pairing of a new device.
+The first time you will be asked for the login information.

-Fill in the correct address (e.g. http://127.0.0.1:8123) and the access token you have created inside home-assistant and then press "Save changes".
+Fill in the correct address (e.g. http://127.0.0.1:8123) and the access token you have created inside home-assistant and go on in paiting process.

-In case you have entered the correct settings it should show "Successfully connected".

 Now you can add the devices you want to use within Homey

 ## Flow action